-- A recognition that this past decade has been a period of relatively slow job growth not only for Portland but for the metro region and nationally.
-Despite an economic downturn experienced just after 2000 followed by a major recession at end of the decade, Metro is projecting that the nation and region should expect to return to a more normalized pattern of job recovery and stronger growth over the long-term horizon of next 25 years. - For Portland, a pivotal question is whether the city continues to experience a relatively small share of the job growth that has occurred as has been the case since 2000, or reverts to a more robust pattern of greater in-city and county job capture as was experienced in the previous two decades.
+- Long-term job growth trends have fluctuated and create uncertainty for forecasting growth in the coming decades.
+The 2000's were a period of relatively slow job growth not only for Portland but for the metro region and nationally.
+Despite an economic downturn experienced just after 2000, followed by modest growth and a major recession at end of the decade, Metro is projecting that the nation and region should expect to return to a more normalized pattern of job recovery and stronger growth over the long-term horizon of the next 25 years. - For Portland, another question is whether the city will maintain the 25% capture rate of regional job growth that Multnomah County experienced over the 1980-2008 period.
+Portland's capture rate fell to 5% in the 2000-2008 business cycle and has since rebounded to 23% in the 2008-2013 period.
 The answer to this question has significant ramifications not only for Portland's economic vitality but for regional urban growth management. - Finally, it is apparent that the "hot spot" locations where job growth is occurring within the City have shifted in recent years.
 The focus of added Central City job gains has shifted from the traditional downtown core toward adjacent areas in the River and Lloyd commercial / mixed use districts and the emerging incubators of the Central Eastside and Lower Albina.
 Similar shifts are occurring within and between the City's industrial, urban center and neighborhood commercial areas.
 In numerical terms, by far the strongest growth has been within Portland's institutional geography.

 As a final note, this Task 1 report has focused on employment in terms of Goal 9 requirements for an Economic Opportunities Analysis.
 The resulting employment analysis addresses trends with respect to the number and types of jobs including categorization by land use designation.
-However, it is important to note employment is one of many approaches to measuring economic activity.
+However, it is important to note that employment is one of many approaches to measuring economic activity.